Serving the Sault & Algoma since 1913. #WeLiveHere

 James Lyons dies.
 Following his death, his sons take over the business.

-Under Richard’s leadership, the company adds a ready-mix concrete business and focuses on heating fuel oil.
+The company adds a ready-mix concrete business and focuses on heating fuel oil.

 The Board of Education named a school (James Lyons Public School) after him in recognition of his many contributions to the Sault Ste.
 Marie area.